 Badru: Well I first went to Bali this past summer and it was my first time in Asia.
 I didn’t know what to expect and I was just trying to get away.
 I actually Googled, “What’s the best place to soul search?” and Bali kept coming up.
 When I got there, there were a lot of things that surprised me.
 Everything is really beautiful paradise, there’s a lot of tourists, and everyone is happy.
 Yet the tourists are experiencing a different reality than the people who actually live there.
 I realized that as a tourist I was contributing to the problem.
 I felt guilty.
 After meeting my taxi driver who showed me his home, I felt inspired to do something about the way I was feeling.
 I wanted to be part of the solution and not a part of the problem.
 Especially as someone with a platform, I felt it important to use it for something meaningful.

 View this post on Instagram

 Today my taxi driver took me far away from tourist attractions.
 He took me to his village.
 He showed me his home that he hadn't finished building because he ran out of money.
 He showed me where he slept.
 He showed me his family and proudly introduced his twin daughters.
 In an instant, he became more than my driver.
 He became a person with a story, just like the rest of us.
-I've never met anyone more vulnerable and welcoming to outsiders.
-What he unknowingly taught me about building bridges can never be unlearned.
-I guess it is true, "When the student is ready, the teacher will appear".
-Thank you.

 Your story reminds me of my friend who traveled to South East Asia and felt similarly.
 It's hard to experience the touristy aspects of the trip when you know so many people in these countries are living in extreme poverty.
 I'd also like to talk about your music video for Bridges - it's truly poetic.
 What was the process behind making it?